On this page:

 A project is headed by a project leader.
 We require that project leaders be faculty, senior research staff, or others in an authoritative position.
 This is because we trust the project leader to approve other members into the project, ultimately making them responsible for the conduct of the users they approve.
 If Powder staff have questions about a project’s activities, its use of resources, etc., these questions will be directed to the project leader.
 Some project leaders run a lot of experiments themselves, while some choose to approve accounts for others in the project, who run most of the experiments.
 Either style works just fine in Powder.

-Users of Powder may get exclusive, root-level control over physical machines.
+Users of Powder may get exclusive, low-level (root) control over physical machines.
 When allocated this way, no layers of virtualization or indirection get in the way of the way of performance, and users can be sure that no other users have access to the machines at the same time.
 This is an ideal situation for repeatable research.

 Physical machines are re-imaged between users, so you can be sure that your physical machines don’t have any state left around from the previous user.
 You can find descriptions of the hardware in Powder’s clusters in the hardware chapter.

-7.5 Virtual Machines
+6.5 Virtual Machines

 To support experiments that must scale to large numbers of nodes, Powder provides virtual nodes.
 A Powder virtual node is a virtual machine running on top of a regular operating system.
 If an experiment’s per-node CPU, memory and network requirements are modest, the use of virtual nodes allows an experiment to scale to a total node size that is a factor of tens or hundreds times as many nodes as there are available physical machines in Powder.
 Virtual nodes are also useful for prototyping experiments and debugging code without tying up significant amounts of physical resources.